Face to Face Contact

-If you are approached to reintroduce face to face contact you may want to consider the following:
+If you are directed to proceed with face to face contact you may want to consider the following:

-- Check the contact order – if it’s recently been renewed it might include a caveat about Covid-19 which gives flexibility to the requirement for face to face contact from a legal perspective.
+- Where there is a legal order associated with contact, social work must take reasonable steps to fulfil their obligation to meet the order.
+Ensure you check the contact order – if it’s recently been renewed or issued it may include a caveat about Covid-19 which gives flexibility to the requirement for face to face contact from a legal perspective.

 If at any point there is mention of removing the child or the threat of panel or deregistration, do not enter into any further conversation.
 Advise social work that you need 24 hours to consider this information and that you will respond in writing and contact us immediately by email at firstname.lastname@example.org.

-Many Foster Carer Workers are now facilitating contact via telephone or online apps.
+Many Foster Carer Workers continue to be asked to facilitate contact via telephone or online apps.
 Tips to keep in mind are:

 - Make sure the app or device you are using does not give others your phone number, email or location.
 Zoom is a good example, used with an email account set up specifically for this purpose.